User Guide — Patient Risk Adjustment and the Diagnosis Gaps Dashboard

 -

-Allow users to manually add potential CMS-HCC diagnosis gaps in the Patient Risk dashboard
+Allow users to manually add clinically verified CMS-HCC diagnosis gaps in the Diagnosis Gaps dashboard

 -